harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 - The paradigm was on "Task Running", so having a pipeline of tasks to execute things

-- So begins in the Bronze age the great Module wars, as you can see there, we have now have four competing module types
+- So begins in the Bronze age the great Module wars, as you can see there, we now have four competing module types

 - Let's see what different they have
 -->